leto/hump-unit/README.markdown

-Hump.Unit is a Behavior-Driven Testing Framework for Javascript.
+Hump.Unit is a Behavior-Driven Testing Framework for Javascript, and is a lightweight fork of Screw.Unit.

 It features nested describes.
 Its goals are to provide:

 * a DSL for elegant, readable, organized specs;
 * an interactive runner that can execute focused specs and describes;